navgurukul/newton/samvaad-tech-201/flowchart_new.md

 @[youtube](flowchart-programming.html)

-## now you have to discussion to 30 minut about watched video.
+## now you have to the discussion to 30 minutes about the watched video.

-During Discussion you have to observe that how much used techonology word.
+During Discussion you have to observe that how much used technology word.

-If your partner telling new words during discussion you have now about this word and try to it understand.
+If your partner telling new words during the discussion you have now about this word and try to it understand.

-during this discussion you can think about these points.
+during this discussion, you can think about these points.

-1.What is flowchart and how does it work?
+1. What is a flowchart and how does it work?

-2.why people use flow chart?and where?
+2.why people use flow chart? and where?

-3.If people not use flow chart and what will be happen after that any work?
+3.If people do not use flowchart and what will happen after that any work?

-4.How many  symbol to make flow chart write these name?
+4. How many symbols to make flowchart write these name?

-5.write a paragraph which is how to work in flowchart on per symbol with commanads and what ans how are doing all commands ?
+5.write a paragraph which is how to work in the flowchart on per symbol with commands and what and how are doing all commands?

-6.Write a program on your note book ans make these flowchart?
+6. Make a flowchart about search campus of navGurukul.

 If you want batter understading you can watch it.